Injury Attorneys | Restoring LivesTM

 While JAMA claims that the study is not sufficient enough to modify any clinical recommendations, results of the study do support further investigation of the potential for melanoma as an adverse side effect of Viagra.

-Over the past nearly-20 years, men have filed lawsuits alleging that the use of Viagra caused cardiac complications as well as blindness.
+Additionally, over the past twenty years, men have filed lawsuits alleging that the use of Viagra caused cardiac complications as well as blindness.